UPPMAX/uppmax_intro_day_1/docs/lesson_plans/20250210/README.md

 people with social anxiety.
 For now, I conclude I am inclusive enough, until there is evidence on the opposite.

+Another study, `[Shady et al., 2013]`, does an experiment with training teachers in being more inclusive, with a survey before and after the training.
+The survey question 'I feel that inclusion will lead to positive changes in the educational system' was agreed upon 44% before and 12% after the training (and a year of implementing it).

 ## References

 - `[Dewsbury & Brame, 2018]` Dewsbury, Bryan, and Cynthia J. Brame.